Jacksondr5/chromatic-usage/README.md

 # Data views

-- Use of snapshots over time for this month
+- [ ] Use of snapshots over time for this month
-  - overall
+  - [x] cumulative
-  - by app
+  - [x] by app
-  - trend line
+  - [ ] trend line
-- Use of snapshots over time in a single app
+- [ ] Use of snapshots over time in a single app
-  - overall
+  - [ ] overall
-  - by browser
+  - [ ] by browser
-- Compare use of snapshots between month
+- [ ] Compare use of snapshots between month
-  - overall
+  - [ ] overall
-  - by app
+  - [ ] by app
-- Compare skipped snapshots to total snapshots
+- [ ] Compare skipped snapshots to total snapshots
-  - overall
+  - [ ] overall
-  - by app
+  - [ ] by app
-  - maybe also as a percentage of snapshots?
+  - [ ] maybe also as a percentage of snapshots?
 Since for every 1 un-skipped snapshot, there's actually N snapshots taken because its used for all browsers
-- some kind of per-branch analysis?
+- [ ] some kind of per-branch analysis?
-  - what branches were the most expensive?
+  - [ ] what branches were the most expensive?
-  - were there any stand-outs?
+  - [ ] were there any stand-outs?

 ## Querying